 Welcome to the home of 3DMBC!

-The group focuses on the development of optimised and reusable steel connections for modular building systems (MBS) aiming to embrace resilience and sustainability in the construction sector.
+The group focuses on the development of optimised steel connections for modular building systems (MBS) aiming to embrace resilience and sustainability in the construction sector.

 The work integrates simulation-based engineering science combined with large and full-scale experimental methods for optimising the structural and material performance.
 Current topics include structural topology optimisation (STO) for material reduction and design for additive manufacturing (DfAM) together with member size optimisation for tall modular buildings.